nodejs/node/COLLABORATOR_GUIDE.md

 directories).
 It can also make sure tests pass when provided with a flag not used in other CI test runs (such as `--worker`).

-##### citgm-smoker

-From the citgm-smoker page, click "Build with Parameters" on the left side.
+From the CI Job page, click "Build with Parameters" on the left side.

-You generally need to enter only two things in the form:
+You generally need to enter only one or both of the following in the form:

 * `GIT_REMOTE_REF`: Change this to refs/pull/NNNNN/head where NNNNN is the pull request ID.